- Oops!Something went wrong.Please try again later.

 When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
 Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
 So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
-As it happens, Cogent Communications Holdings's TSR for the last 5 years was 204%, which exceeds the share price return mentioned earlier.
-And there's no prize for guessing that the dividend payments largely explain the divergence!
+As it happens, Cogent Communications Holdings' TSR for the last 5 years was 93%, which exceeds the share price return mentioned earlier.
+This is largely a result of its dividend payments!

 A Different Perspective

 Investors in Cogent Communications Holdings had a tough year, with a total loss of 30% (including dividends), against a market gain of about 39%.
 Even the share prices of good stocks drop sometimes, but we want to see improvements in the fundamental metrics of a business, before getting too interested.
 Longer term investors wouldn't be so upset, since they would have made 14%, each year, over five years.
 If the fundamental data continues to indicate long term sustainable growth, the current sell-off could be an opportunity worth considering.
 I find it very interesting to look at share price over the long term as a proxy for business performance.
 But to truly gain insight, we need to consider other information, too.
 For example, we've discovered 5 warning signs for Cogent Communications Holdings (3 are a bit concerning!) that you should be aware of before investing here.